A simple DIY fabric softener recipe using hair conditioner, vinegar, and baking soda. Makes 30+ loads worth of homemade fabric softener.

 While your DIY fabric softener will take on the scent of the conditioner that you use, the scent actually left on the clothing after they have been washed is very light.
 If you want to make fabric softener with a stronger scent, you could try adding a few drops of essential oil to your conditioner as well.

-This homemade fabric softener recipe makes enough for 30-40 loads, and costs next to nothing to make.
+I like to save money on doing laundry anyway that I can, and this homemade fabric softener recipe has proven to be very economical.
+The recipe makes enough for 30-40 loads, and costs next to nothing to make.

 DIY Fabric Softener Ingredients